prisma/prisma/docs/transactions.md

 Photon provides a data access API to read and write data from a database.
 For relational databases, Photon's API abstracts over SQL where transactions are a common feature.
 While Photon doesn't allow for the same flexibility a SQL-level transaction provides, it covers the vast majority of use cases developers have for transactions with [**nested writes**](./relations.md#nested-writes).

-A nested write lets you perform a single Photon API call with multiple _operations_ that touch multiple [_related_](./relations.md#nested-writes) records, for example creating a _user_ together with a _post_ or updating an _order_ together with an _invoice_.
+A nested write lets you perform a single Prisma Client JS API call with multiple _operations_ that touch multiple [_related_](./relations.md#nested-writes) records, for example creating a _user_ together with a _post_ or updating an _order_ together with an _invoice_.
 When a nested write is performed, Photon ensures that it will either succeed or fail as a whole.

-Here are examples for nested writes in the Photon API:
+Here are examples for nested writes in the Prisma Client JS API:

 ```ts
 // Create a new user with two posts in a